-- Abductions & Attempts
+- Abductions and Attempts

 - Assaults

 - Bomb Scares

 - Burglary

 - Drug & Alcohol Offenses

 - Fire & False Alarms (Arson)

 - Graffiti (if racial or threatening in nature)

 - Child Abuse

 - Hate Crimes

 - Morals Offenses (sexual in nature)

 - Property Damage

-- Robbery
+- Robberv

 - Theft

 - Trespassing

 - Weapons Offenses

 A complete copy of the memorandum of understanding is available on the School District of Philadelphia's website (www.philasd.org).
 Students eleven (11) years old and younger will not be subject to arrest unless they have committed one of the enumerated crimes listed in the memorandum of understanding.
+Parents or guardians of victims and suspects should be contacted immediately about their child's involvement and attempts to contact parents should be documented.